ibexa/documentation-developer/docs/tutorials/enterprise_beginner/3_use_existing_blocks.md

 ![Selecting Articles for the Schedule Block](img/enterprise_tut_select_articles.png)

-Accept the suggested airtime and Submit.
+Accept the suggested airtime and click Submit.

 Now click the Airtime button next to one of the Articles and choose a time in the future.
 This article will be listed in the queue.